 In an effort to promote appropriate use of technology while keeping the integrity of the classroom instruction intact, the Marion L. Steele High School technology policy will allow students to use their phones or other electronic devices during designated times throughout the day.
 Students are permitted to quietly use cell phones and their electronic devices during study hall, lunch and in between periods.
 Students must refrain from communicating with students who are in class during the lunch period.
 Such behavior may result in disciplinary action.
-Students may not use their cell phones or other electronic devices during instruction time.
-This means the devices must be turned off or placed on silent and put away before entering the classroom.
+Students must be turned off or placed on silent and put away before entering the classroom.
 Headphones may not be worn during instructional time.
 Teachers may permit use of cell phones for academic activities related to curriculum and will notify students when this type of use is authorized.